Making of a Dress Form. Part 2. The Plaster Mold

 Making of a front part of the plaster mold

 On the seam lines, my sculptor gently closes the future junction of the front and the back with the bandage folded in half.
-If the bandage from the front piece sticks with the back mould, it will be difficult to separate them.
+If the bandage from the front piece sticks with the back mold, it will be difficult to separate them.

 • After that, the vertical strips lay on top of the horizontal ones, also 3 layers each.